Amazon's Echo Buds offer impressive value with a plethora of features

 A comfortable fit

-Powerbeats Pro stick with an ear hook design, whereas AirPods opt for no ear tip and a build that stick outs.
-Sony's WF-100XM3s stick in your ear canal, but stick out.
+Powerbeats Pro stick with an ear hook design, whereas AirPods opt for no ear tip and a build that sticks out.
+Sony's WF-100XM3s are inserted in the ear canal, but also stick out.
 Echo Buds go right in the ear canal and kind of just stay there.
+They are essentially a circular piece with a tiny nub that extends into the ear canal — and that portion is covered by an ear tip.
+You get a choice between small, medium and large.

 The profile of Echo Buds is neither too deep nor too wide.
-They're just 22 millimeters tall and only 24 millimeters wide, with quite a lot of tech packed inside.
-Oh, and they only come in one color — black.
-The Echo Buds are essentially a circular piece with a tiny nub that extends into the ear canal — and that portion is covered by an ear tip.
-You get a choice between small, medium and large.
+They're just 22 millimeters tall and only 24 millimeters wide, with a lot of tech packed inside.
+They come in just one color — black.

 Like AirPods Pro, there is a measuring technology and test that will help you find the right fit when it comes to the ear tips.
-That wasn't available during our review period, so we haven't tried that out, but we'll report back post-launch.
+That wasn't available during our review period, so we haven't tried it out, but we'll report back post-launch.
 You also get a set of three wingtips, which aim to create a tighter seal.
-It's kind of like an ear hook but goes in the ear.
+It's kind of like an ear hook but it goes in the ear.

 I found that the small ear tips on the Echo Buds with no wingtips were the best fit for me, but that's certainly subjective.
 Given the Active Noise Reduction and passthrough technologies on Echo Buds, you'll want a tight seal that is also comfortable.

-However, the Echo Buds are comfortable and sit nicely in my ears.
-Although the right side has felt a bit loose, that might just be my weird ears, though.
+The Echo Buds are comfortable and sit nicely in my ears, though the right side has felt a bit loose.
+That might just be my weird, asymmetrical ear canals, though.

-The Echo Buds are rated IPX4 for sweat and water — but to a light degree.
-I wore them in light rain, and while I sweated, these stayed in my ear while running this past weekend.
+The Echo Buds are rated IPX4 for sweat and water resistance — but to a light degree.
+I wore them in light rain without issue, and they stayed in my ear while running this past weekend despite some sweat.
 If they get wet or have liquid on them, you can wipe them off with a napkin or tissue and you should be just fine.

 As you might expect, these also held up well during a casual walk to work, riding a pretty bumpy train and while moving around at my desk and office.
 Point is, these don't fall out.

 Pulling one Echo Bud out will result in the music stopping playback.
-Amazon isn't the first to do this — nearly every other true wireless earbud has this — but it's an important detail to get right.
+Amazon isn't the first to do this, but it's an important detail to get right.
 Both buds are quite easy to pull out as well.

-The pairing process and audio quality
+Pairing process and audio quality

 Pairing is surprisingly simple.
 It feels similar to AirPods on iOS.
 Upon unboxing the Echo Buds, I opened the Alexa app on my iPhone 11 Pro Max and a window popped up asking if I wanted to pair the Echo Buds.
 A few taps later, they were synced.

-From there on, I had easy control of the Echo Buds via the Alexa app and they auto-connected to Bluetooth on my iPhone.
+From there, I had easy control of the Echo Buds via the Alexa app and they auto-connected to Bluetooth on my iPhone.
 I also tested these with a Pixel 4 and Galaxy Note 10+ — both worked similarly, although I only completed the pairing process with my iPhone.

-Put simply, the Echo Buds sound good.
-You can clearly distinguish between low and mid-tones, the bass is quite crisp at most volumes and vocals sound clean.
+As for audio, put simply, the Echo Buds sound good.
+You can clearly distinguish between low and mid-tones, the bass is strong and quite clean at most volumes and vocals sound crisp.
 And while Amazon isn't overly specific, each Echo Bud features a custom made armature driver that is balanced for music, audiobooks, Alexa responses and podcasts, to name a few.
 It aims to work with all possible scenarios.

 Like I normally do, I threw several different genres at the Echo Buds.
 And with a track like "Overnight" by Maggie Rogers, you get an enjoyable listening experience at nearly full blast.
-I can clearly feel the left Echo Bud vibrating from the bass — although subtle it's the armature driver at work.
+I can clearly feel the left Echo Bud vibrating from the bass — although subtle, it's the armature driver at work.
 You also get customizations over treble, bass and mid via the equalizer tab in the Alexa app.
 It's a nice feature that I wish was included on more headphones or earbuds.
 It works in real time, but there is no way to save presets of specific customizations with the equalizer.

-As with any Echo, you can pick your favorite music streaming services, such as Amazon Music, Apple Music, Spotify, Pandora and TuneIn.
-And all of them work on Echo Buds.
-You can ask Alexa to play music or a specific artist like Bruce Springsteen, and it will pull it from your default service.
-In my case, it easily pulls from Apple Music —so the Echo Buds pick up the Alexa request and routes through your phone.
+As with any Echo, these buds work with all the popular streaming services, such as Amazon Music, Apple Music, Spotify, Pandora and TuneIn.
+You can ask Alexa to play music or a specific artist (like Bruce Springsteen), and Echo Buds will pick up the request and route it through your phone for playback from your default service.

-Once you request it and start playing music, it doesn't always let you skip to the next song direct from your phone.
-It can be frustrating but doesn't drown the experience.
-With Apple Music, in particular, it doesn't actually play it through the Music app on your iPhone, but rather using the Alexa skill.
+Once you start playing music, it doesn't always let you skip to the next song direct from your phone.
+It can be frustrating, but doesn't drown the experience.
+Apple Music, for instance, doesn't actually play through the Music app on your iPhone, but rather using the Alexa skill.
 It works, but not in the most cohesive way.

 But the audio itself sounds good.
-I noticed that the overall sound output can be low outdoors, but it's not a dealbreaker.
-It just loses a portion of the forcefulness that you might find on AirPods or Powerbeats Pro.
+I noticed that the overall sound output can be low for outdoors.
+You don't get the same forcefulness that you might find on AirPods or Powerbeats Pro, but it's not a dealbreaker for Echo Buds.

 Echo Buds also pack in Bose Active Noise Reduction and Passthrough.
-The first is kind of like a simpler version of Noise Cancellation, but not full throttle.
+The first is kind of like a simpler, lighter version of Noise Cancellation.
 That's not to say it doesn't block out a lot of noise.
 In our office, which is an active newsroom, it does a good job, but even at 100% volume with the ANR turned on, I can still hear my keyboard.

-That might be because I'm a heavy typer.
-Also at full volume, those around me couldn't hear the sound, which means it creates a strong seal.
+That might simply be because I'm a heavy typer.
+Also, at full volume, those around me couldn't hear the sound, which means it creates a strong seal.

 Passthrough lets sound into the earbuds so you can hear your surroundings, which is particularly useful for walking on a bustling street.
 There are five levels of passthrough that you can adjust between in the Alexa app, as well.
 By default, you can double-tap the Echo Buds to switch between ANC (active noise cancellation) and passthrough, but it is customizable in the Alexa app.